ayteksar/ayteksar/README.md

 <p>In Summer of 2022, I participated TEKNOFEST Model Satellite Competition which is organized in TÜRKİYE and I launched the satellite together with me to the space.
 It's only joke, was only launched satellite!
 I programmed "Flight Control Systems & Ground Station Interface".</p>

 <p>And I built "Steel White House" with my family.
 It's not about computer or software.
-But It was very important for me because I was 20 years old when I built a house.<p>
+But It was very important for me because I was 20 years old when I built a house.</p>

+<p>I'm currently work as a Flight Test Engineer in Roketsan from March, 2023 </p>

 </details>
 <br>

 <!-- [My GitHub Page](https://github.com/ayteksar)